sahthevandal/CSAwesome/_sources/Unit-Sqrt2-Methods/topic-sqrt2-1-using-methods.rst

 text to be displayed on the screen.
-There’s a lot of things that have to happen under the covers to make that text come out on the screen but thankfully we don’t have to know any more about that than we have to know about how pressing on a car’s accelerator makes it go faster.
+There’s a lot of things that have to happen under the covers to make that text come out on the screen but thankfully we don’t have to know any more about that than we have to know about how pressing on a car’s accelerator makes it go.

 Now let’s consider the other kind of method, those that compute new values from their arguments.
 We'll start with some methods from the ``Math`` class that